Published On: April 25, 2022

-A 2020 pilot study concluded that virtual reality simulation might offer hope in treating the anxiety and fear related to driving.
+A 2020 pilot study concluded that virtual reality simulation might offer hope in treating the anxiety and fear related to driving, often known as vehophobia.
 However, more research in larger randomized human trials is needed to verify the efficacy of any type of exposure therapy as an effective technique to treat driving phobia.

 Separation anxiety is common in children and adolescents, and exposure therapy is highly recommended as a first-line treatment.
 The technique involves gently exposing the child to a feared situation while simultaneously encouraging positive thinking and behavior.
 With time and training, anxiety symptoms can drastically decrease.

 According to 2020 research, virtual reality exposure therapy is proving to be quite effective in helping people decrease their anxiousness about public speaking events.
 This is true in both adolescents and adults.
 VR exposure therapy is increasingly becoming a cost-effective, go-to method for addressing various anxiety disorders.

 Does exposure therapy work for social anxiety?
 For many people, it seems to work very well.
 A 2022 review indicates that exposure therapy for social anxiety disorder can be extremely effective for some people.
 The findings suggest that some exposure techniques might offer beneficial results in treating anxiety in a situation, although further testing is needed.